eBay/tsv-utils/docs/TipsAndTricks.md

 $ tsv-sample --gen-random-inorder file.txt | tsv-sort -k1,1nr | cut -f 2- > randomized-file.txt
 ```

-The above prepends a random value to each line, sorts, and removes the random value.
+The above prepends a random value to each line, sorts, and removes the random values.
 Now available disk space is the limiting factor, not memory.

 This can be done with weighted sampling when the weights are integer values.
 These examples use a weight from field 3.
 ```